-If you have ever wanted a fool-proof recipe for making terrific macarons, this is the place to be!
+If you have ever wanted a macaron recipe for what I consider to be “as fool-proof as is possible”, I hope you find that this is the place to be!

 - A challenging but rewarding bake

 - Top Tips for successful macarons

 - The basic recipe for macarons (with detailed notes at each stage).

 - A few FAQs – includes how to get the right temperature for your oven and how to judge the amount of mixing